Publish your local plan data

 - open data from other public sources

-We treat the data you provide as being more authoritative than data we have collected from you previously, or found elsewhere.
+We treat the data you provide as being more authoritative than data we previously collected or that we find elsewhere.

 For local plans you may provide the following dataset: